 Your anaesthetic may start in the anaesthetic room or in the operating theatre.
-The anaesthetist will monitor you heart rate etc.
+The anaesthetist will monitor you, checking your body functions, heart rate etc.

 For many anaesthetics, including some types of local anaesthetic, a needle is used to put a cannula (thin plastic tube) into a vein on the back of your hand or arm.